lathamfell/AAAH/README.md

 ## User Validation

-The following command will send a test appointment signup message, which you can cancel from the command line interface.
+The following command will send a test appointment sign-up message, which you can cancel from the command line interface.

     `python test_install.py`